Mon – Sun: 24/7 Plumbing

 • Adjust traps that are undersized by plumbing in additional pretreatment equipment.

-• For recurring or major issues, engage a professional plumbing service experienced in commercial grease trap repairs and maintenance.
+• For recurring or significant issues, engage a professional plumbing service experienced in commercial grease trap repairs and maintenance.

 Best Practices for Grease Management

-Prevent excessive FOG from entering the system by installing sink strainers, thoroughly scraping plates, and removing remaining grease and food residue before washing.
+Install sink strainers, thoroughly scrape plates, and remove remaining grease and food residue before washing to prevent excessive FOG from entering the system.
 Allow hot grease to cool and solidify before disposal to avoid pipe damage.
 Post clear signage reminding staff not to pour oils, fats, or grease down drains.

 Use a commercial dishwasher’s highest heat settings to dissolve more grease.
 Let degreasing soap soak heavily soiled pans before washing.
 Wipe away as much grease residue as possible into a container for proper disposal before hand washing cookware.
 Collect unused cooking oils, trimmings, and drippings in grease bins, not down drains.